TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 Good indicator of ping; some ISPs don't like it because they think it underestimates speed.

+[Speedtest Global Index](https://www.speedtest.net/global-index): Good way of seeing how fast your connection is compared to the average in your country and worldwide.
+The further below your country or worldwide aveage your connection speed is, the more likely you are to have problems.

 ## Your ISP

 e.g. [Mediacom Cable Speed Test](http://speedtest.mediacomtoday.com/)